WA Horse Trekkers Club Inc.

 What do Trekkers do?

 Trekkers get together to enjoy the experience of horse trekking in the Australian bush.
-Caring for and partnership with our horses, camping out, supporting each other and caretaking the environment as we pass through are our goals.
+Our goals are caring for and partnership with our horses, camping out, supporting each other and caretaking the environment as we pass through are our goals.

 Here are some videos of past treks: